cube-js/cube/docs/Getting-started.md

 ```

 ## 4. Visualize Results
-The Cube.js client connects to the Cube.js Backend and lets you visualize your data.
-This section shows how to use Cube.js Javascript client.
+The Cube.js client provides set of methods to access Cube.js API and to work with query result.
+The client itself doesn't provide any visualizations and is designed to work with existing chart libraries.

 As a shortcut you can run your dev server first: